InkPrism/XSPFToolkit/README.md

 ```

 ## xspfcreator
 It creates a xspf-styled file out of a list of file paths.
+*(By default, it will change the contents of the given files.
+If you just want a command-line output, use: '--only-print' )*
 Before:
 ```
 file:///song_1.mp3